GreyFox48/C-coding/README.md

 # C-coding
-Some coding based in C
+Some coding based in C.  Just meant to be a shown as a sample of my previous course work.